itsajayy/Data_Mining_and_EDA_of_top_3_mobile_brands_in_India/README.md

-# Delving into Amazon's Best-Selling MObile brands in India through Webscraping and Data Exploration
+# Delving into Amazon's Best-Selling Mobile brands in India through Webscraping and Data Exploration

 ### Project Overview
 This data research study attempts to provide insights into the mobile market in India by comparing the top three players.
 We hope to discover patterns, generate data-driven recommendations, and acquire a better understanding of the phone market in India by evaluating various elements of mobile phone data.